emard/ulx3s-bin/README.md

 Solder "power" and "usb" section and try programming using US1 port.
 Don't forget diode D8 at "usb" section, it forwards 5V USB supply to the power section.

+Before plugging to US1 power, First cut the RP1,2,3 jumpers open to prevent wrong voltages being initally applied to rest of the board.
+Measure voltages at jumpers:

+    RP1: 1.1V
+    RP2: 2.5V
+    RP3: 3.3V

+If this voltages are OK (should be within 5% accuracy) then close jumpers, the voltage will be found at capacitors under BGA:

+    C17: 1.1V
+    C19: 2.5V
+    C20: 3.3V

+Powered but unprogrammed FPGA chip should not generate any heat noticeable by touch of a finger.